devops329/devops/instruction/staticDeployment/staticDeployment.md

     end
 ```

+With technologies such as WebAssembly, you can do incredibly powerful things all in the user's browsers.
+This includes video editing, executing LLMs, and graphing complex mathematical calculations.

-Static deployments are desirable because they are simple to set up, inexpensive to host, and easily scalable through Content Delivery Networks (CDNs).
+Static deployments are highly desirable because they are simple to set up, inexpensive to host, and easily scalable through Content Delivery Networks (CDNs).

 ## Calling non-static services